emdros/docs-emdros/doc/markdown/mqlref/docs/mql/data/objects/selectallobjects.md

 ## Explanation

-This statement is a front-end to the MQL Query-subset (see chapter 4 starting on page ).
+This statement is a main front-end to the MQL Query-subset.
+Here we explain only some of the capabilities.
+See the [chapter on topographic queries](/mql/topographic/) for more information.

 The parameters to an MQL query are: